Understand more about composting toilets

 The composting process

-Some of our toilets are composting and complete the whole process from use to compost within the container.
-Others are compost toilets and require the composting to take place away from the toilet.
+Some of our toilets are composting and complete the whole process from use to compost within the container (such as the WooWoo GT and GT LUX).
+Others are compost toilets and require the composting to take place away from the toilet (such as the Separett Tiny and Villa, the Air Head and the Kazuba).

 Martin Profile Pic